yosemitebandit/vebsite/content/notes/setbot.md

 using synthetic training data.
 See the [github repo's readme](https://github.com/yosemitebandit/setbot) for more on the pipeline.
+You can also see the ipython notebooks I'm using to develop these models.
 Currently I can detect the number of shapes in an image with 100% accuracy, and I can guess the color 90% of the time.

+I'm using tensorflow on 8GB, 4 core digital ocean boxes.